nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

   - **cdnURL** - `type: string`
 - **public** - `nuxtApp.$config.public` allows you to access the public runtime config that is set in the `nuxt.config` file of your Nuxt app.

-> Same `$config` object is accessible through `nuxtApp.payload.config` as well.
+> The same `$config` object is also accessible through `nuxtApp.payload.config`.

 ### payload

-`payload` exposes data and state variables from server-side to client-side and make them available in the `window.NUXT` object that is accessible from the browser.
+`payload` exposes data and state variables from server side to client side and makes them available in the `window.NUXT` object that is accessible from the browser.

-`payload` exposes following keys on client-side after they are stringified and passed from the server-side:
+`payload` exposes the following keys on the client side after they are stringified and passed from the server side:

 - **serverRendered** - `type: boolean`
-- **data** - `type: record object` - when you fetch the data from an API endpoint using either `useFetch` or `useAsyncData`, resulting payload can be accessed from the `payload.data` .
-This data is cached and helps you prevent fetching the same data in case an identical request is made twice.
+- **data** - `type: record object` - When you fetch the data from an API endpoint using either `useFetch` or `useAsyncData`, resulting payload can be accessed from the `payload.data`.
+This data is cached and helps you prevent fetching the same data in case an identical request is made more than once.

 ```vue [app.vue]
 export default defineComponent({